waitinfuture/emapreduce/intl.en-US/User Guide/OSS ACL.md

 E-MapReduce supports using RAM to isolate the data of different sub-accounts.
 The procedures are shown as follows:

 1. Log on to the [Alibaba Cloud RAM Management console](https://ram.console.aliyun.com/).
-2. Create the sub-account in RAM with the process in [How to create the sub-account in RAM](https://www.alibabacloud.com/help/zh/doc-detail/28637.html).
+2. Create the sub-account in RAM with the process in [How to create the sub-account in RAM](../../../../intl.en-US/Quick Start/Create a RAM user.md#).
-3. Click **Authorization Policy Management** at the left of [Alibaba Cloud RAM Management console](https://ram.console.aliyun.com/) to enter the page of authorization policy management.
+3. In the left-side navigation pane, click **policies** to enter the page of policy management.
-4. Click **Customized Authorization Policy**.
+4. Click **Custom Policy**.
-5. Click **New Authorization Policy** at the upper right of the page to enter the authorization policy creation page.
+5. In the upper-right corner, click **Create Authorization Policy** enter the authorization policy creation page.
 Create the policy according to the prompted steps.
 You can create as many policies as the sets of authorization control you need.

-    It is assumed that you need the following 2 sets of data control policies:
+    It is assumed that you need the following two sets of data control policies:

     -   Testing environment, bucketname: test-bucket.
 The corresponding complete policy is as follows.